 The cost of the middle class lifestyle is higher than we think.
 This is a topic I like to discuss and that I don’t think gets nearly enough coverage.
 The cost of everything we need these days is much higher than it’s ever been and growing steadily.
 Healthcare/health insurance, education, insurance, repairs and utilities are just such examples.
 We need all of them and they take up a larger percentage of income all the time.
 Property values are another factor.
 In many metropolitan regions, $100,000 per year is practically the minimum you need to earn in order to afford the most minimal middle class home.

 Declining equity.
 A lot of households, especially those in the six-figure income category are reeling from declining equity in both their homes and investment portfolios.
 Both can wipe out any sense of well being that a high income provides.
 With house prices falling below mortgage balances, many families may feel trapped in their homes.
-And even though the Dow is back at the 13,000 level many people who lost serious money on the way down have been understandably hesitant to get back in the game for the ride back up.
+And even though the Dow is back in near record territory, many people who lost serious money on the way down have been understandably hesitant to get back in the game for the ride back up.
 Declining equity can make you feel poorer than your income might indicate.

 Inflation.
 This is the “X factor” in the suburban financial deck; no matter how much it cost to maintain a certain lifestyle in the past, it will always cost more in the future.
 What that means is that it’s almost impossible to fix an income level at which a person crosses over into prosperity.
 Many people believe that the consumer price index (CPI) is consistently understated—and I agree.
 Does anyone really think inflation has been running at 1-2% per year for the past ten years or more?
 When you look at healthcare, education, utilities and property taxes such a low inflation number is beyond ridiculous.
 The middle class inflation dilemma is salaries and pay increases are based on the CPI, but the cost of living is based on real inflation and it’s anyone’s guess what that number really is.